argoproj/argo-events/docs/eventsources/naming.md

     eventName: example
 ```

-The `eventSourceName` ad `eventName` might be confusing.
+The `eventSourceName` and `eventName` might be confusing.
 Take the following
 EventSource example, the `eventSourceName` and `eventName` are described as
 below.